Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry

 \section{Introduction}

-The prominence of integrable models in many areas of pure and applied mathematics and theoretical physics has motivated, in the last decades, a resurgence of interest in all aspects of the notion of integrability.

-In particular, the algebraic and geometric structures underlying the notion of integrability.
+The prominence of integrable models in many areas of pure and applied mathematics and theoretical physics has motivated, in the last decades, a resurgence of interest in the algebraic and geometric structures underlying the notion of integrability.
 The study of the geometry of Hamiltonian integrable systems has a long history, dating back to the classical works by Liouville, Jacobi, St\"{a}ckel, Eisenhart, Arnold, etc. The approaches proposed in the literature are intimately related with the problem of the determination of suitable coordinate systems guaranteeing the additive separation of the Hamilton-Jacobi (HJ) equation.

-Recently, many new ideas coming from differential and algebraic geometry, topology and tensor analysis, have contributed to the formulation of important approaches as the theory of bi-Hamiltonian systems \cite{Magri78}, the Lenard-Nijenhuis geometry \cite{MM1984}, the theory of Dubrovin-Frobenius manifolds \cite{D94}.
-Besides, these theoretical developments shared new light on the multiple connections among integrability, topological field theories, singularity theory, co-isotropic deformations of associative algebras, etc. Besides, several integrable models, both classical and quantum ones, have recently been discovered, in particular in the domain of superintegrability.
+Recently, many new ideas coming from differential and algebraic geometry, topology and tensor analysis, have contributed to the formulation of important approaches such as the theory of bi-Hamiltonian systems \cite{Magri78}, the Lenard-Nijenhuis geometry \cite{MM1984} and the theory of Dubrovin-Frobenius manifolds \cite{D94}.
+These theoretical developments shed new light on the multiple connections among integrability, topological field theories, singularity theory, co-isotropic deformations of associative algebras, etc. Besides, several integrable models, both classical and quantum ones, have recently been discovered, in particular in the domain of superintegrability.

 Superintegrable systems are a special class of integrable systems which possess surprisingly rich algebraic and geometric properties \cite{MF}, \cite{Nekh}, \cite{MPW}, \cite{PW2011}, \cite{TWR}, \cite{TTW}.
 Essentially, they possess more independent integrals of motion than degrees of freedom.
 If a system with $n$ degrees of freedom admits $2n-1$ functionally independent integrals of motion (the maximal number allowed), it is said to be \textit{maximally superintegrable}; if it admits $n+1$ integrals, then is minimally superintegrable.